 10,000+ devs trust Corbado & make the Internet safer with passkeys.
 Got questions?
 We’ve written 150+ blog posts on passkeys.

-Join Passkeys CommunityIn the following,we provide a step-by-step breakdown of the single steps of an entire Conditional UI flow:
+SubscribeIn the following,we provide a step-by-step breakdown of the single steps of an entire Conditional UI flow:

 In general, the Conditional UI process flow can be partitioned in two phases.
 During the page load phase, Conditional UI logic happens in the background, while in the user operation phase, the user has to actively do something.

-By following this process flow, Conditional UI offers a seamless and user- friendly authentication experience.
+property set to be conditional, the process for the local authentication on the device starts.By following this process flow, Conditional UI offers a seamless and user-friendly authentication experience.

 To get Conditional UI working, some general aspects need to be considered:

-To get Conditional UI working on the client-side, the following requirements must be fulfilled:
+JoinTo get Conditional UI working on the client-side, the following requirements must be fulfilled:

-To get Conditional UI working, some requirements on the server-side must be fulfilled as well:
+see below for more details).To get Conditional UI working, some requirements on the server-side must be fulfilled as well:

-Since the official roll out of Conditional UI in late 2022 and earlier beta versions, weve been testing and working extensively with it.
+Since the official rollout of Conditional UI in late 2022 and earlier beta versions, we've been testing and working extensively with it.
 In the following, we want to share with you practical tips that helped during the implementation of Conditional UI.

-A full, minimalistic code example for a Conditional UI method would look like this:
+Try for FreeA full, minimalistic code example for a Conditional UI method would look like this:

 The input field should receive a webauthn HTML autofill token.
 This signals the client to populate passkeys to the ongoing request.
 Besides passkeys, other autofill values might be showcased as well.
 These autofill tokens can be paired with other existing tokens, e.g.:

-If there's no available passkey, or the user neglects the suggested passkeys and enters their email, the Conditional UI flow is stopeed.
+If there's no available passkey, or the user neglects the suggested passkeys and enters their email, the Conditional UI flow is stopped.
 This underscores the importance of always supporting the standard passkey / WebAuthn login via a modal as well.

 A critical point to emphasize here is the potential need to halt an ongoing Conditional UI request.
 Contrary to modal experiences, autofill dropdowns lack a cancellation button.
 As per WebAuthn's design, only a single active credential request should be in progress at any given moment.
 The WebAuthn standard suggests utilizing an AbortController to cancel a WebAuthn process, applicable to both regular and Conditional UI login processes (see here for details).